Why Google Photos Lost Photos?

 Now, you can refer to the basic operations below.

 Step 1: Sign up MultCloud by email.
-Or, you could directly create a temporary account by clicking “Try without signing up”.
+Or, you could directly log in with your Google or Facebook account.

 Step 2: Press on the “Add Cloud” button to add Google Photos.
 And then you should add the cloud service that you want to transfer to.
 Here, taking OneDrive as an example.